 Which One Should You Choose, Ink Cards or Live Scan Fingerprinting?

 When deciding between traditional ink cards and live scan fingerprinting, it is significant to consider the pros and cons of each option.
 Ink cards are cheaper, with more locations available to take your prints.
-However, with live scan, you can benefit from state-of-the-art, digital live scan inkless technology, which eliminates many of the problems associated with ink prints, such as smudging and over or under-inking.
+However, with live scan, you can benefit from state-of-the-art, digital live scan inkless technology, eliminating many of the problems associated with ink prints, such as smudging and over or under-inking.
 Additionally, Live scan processes fingerprints directly to state agencies and the FBI.
 Ultimately, the decision between ink cards and live scans lies in the individual’s needs.
-If speed is of utmost importance, then a live scan may be the way to go.
+If speed is paramount, a live scan may be the way to go.
 Traditional ink cards may be better if you look for a more cost-effective option.

 How to Pick the Right Option for You

-Picking the right option for you when it comes to fingerprinting can be overwhelming.
+Picking the right option for you regarding fingerprinting can be overwhelming.
 Luckily, a few options available will help make the process smoother.
 The two most popular options are Live Scan and ink cards.

 Live Scan is an electronic method of capturing fingerprints, which is why it is becoming increasingly popular.
 Certifix Live Scan Centers are a great place to get Live Scan fingerprinting services done quickly and accurately.
-When you visit a Certifix Live Scan Center, you will need to provide the state you need to be fingerprinted for and then submit your Request for Live Scan Service form.
+When you visit a Certifix Live Scan Center, you must provide the state you need to be fingerprinted for and then submit your Request for Live Scan Service form.

 American Health Biometrics has experienced fingerprint rollers that can help make your experience easier and more efficient, so if you decide to go with ink cards, they are a great choice.